Misterbabou/bwapitool/Readme.md

   - To share secrets for servers
   - To share some passwords with newcomers without creating a new bitwarden account

-## :warning: Notes
+> [!NOTE]
+>

-This project will not implement certbot to renew Web certificates.
+> This project will not implement certbot to renew Web certificates.
 If no certs are provided a self-signed certificate is automaticaly created for the SSL connection.

 ## Configuration